Submission of private treatment records and private medical opinions:

 Please keep in mind that by submitting a DBQ for your claimed disability, this may not result in VA using it to actaully evaluate your condition.
-More than likely than not VA will still schedule you the appropriate C&P anyways to verify these finds through one of their own physicians.
+More than likely than not VA will still schedule you for the appropriate C&P anyways to verify these findings through one of their own physicians.

 When submitting the above mentioned evidence, or anything else either requested from VA or you feel is relevant to your claim, VA has a new form to use as a cover sheet.
 You can use the below VAF 20-10208 as a cover sheet when submitting any evidence to VA.